 The Harappan civilization’s legacy can be seen in modern-day India and Pakistan, where the ruins of the ancient cities and artifacts continue to fascinate people.
 The civilization’s advanced engineering techniques and urban planning have influenced modern-day architecture and city planning.
 The Harappan civilization’s contribution to the fields of art, pottery, and jewelry.

-Where is Harappan civilization located?
+Where is the Harappan civilization located?

 The Harappan civilization was located in the northwestern region of the Indian subcontinent, mainly in the Indus River and its tributaries, which now cover parts of modern-day India, Pakistan, and Afghanistan.
 The major cities of the Harappan civilization were Mohenjo-Daro and Harappa in Pakistan, as well as Lothal, Kalibangan, and Dholavira in India.

-What is Harappan civilization known for?
+What is the Harappan civilization known for?

-The Harappan civilization is known for its advanced urban planning, sophisticated engineering techniques, and an efficient system of governance.
+The Harappan civilization is known for its advanced urban planning, sophisticated engineering techniques, and efficient system of governance.
 It had a complex social structure, a highly developed economy based on agriculture and trade, and impressive art and architecture.

 The civilization is also known for its contribution to the fields of metallurgy, pottery, jewelry, and textile production.
 The Harappan civilization’s legacy can be seen in modern-day India and Pakistan, where the ruins of the ancient cities and artifacts continue to fascinate people.